-- Evidence of authorization from the supplier for return or export of the specific product. - A copy of the bill of lading regarding the product shipped. - An affidavit from the person receiving the returned or exported product indicating the product received and, for distilled spirits, the destruction of the identification stamps on those products. - Documentary evidence from the supplier that credit has been afforded the wholesaler for the returned or exported products.
+- Evidence of authorization from the supplier for return or export of the specific product. - A copy of the bill of lading regarding the product shipped. - An affidavit from the person receiving the returned or exported product indicating the product received and, for distilled spirits, the destruction of the identification stamps on those products. - Documentary evidence from the supplier that the wholesaler has provided credit for the returned or exported products.